 As well as a few images thanks to Tai Chengzhe

-Here is a short video with (an excerpt of) Ronnie’s post match, in which he reveals a bit about how he wants to conduct his season
+Here is a short video with (an excerpt of) Ronnie’s post-match, in which he reveals a bit about how he wants to conduct his season

 It might not be what fans want, but it’s how he feels about it at this moment in time, and if, when he plays, he plays great and enjoys it, that’s good enough for me!
-After all since the start of the 2017/18 season, Ronnie has entered, 16 events, made it to the final 8 times and won 5, that could become 6 by Sunday night.
+After all, since the start of the 2017/18 season, Ronnie has entered, 16 events, made it to the final 8 times and won 5, which could become 6 by Sunday night.
 We shouldn’t complain!